fmeccanici/thesis_workspace/README.md

 ## nasa_tlx
 GUI used for the participants to fill in the Nasa TLX questionaire and calculate the workload.

+## dishwasher_* packages
+Used to make a dishwasher robot, where the upper basket can be controlled.
+In the end this is not used as it was a hassle to make two robots work at the same time.

+## trajectory_visualizer
+Used by other nodes to visualize trajectories, which is also used in the experiment to make the red and green trajectories.

+## welford
+Updates mean and covariance with a new data sample.

+## rviz_python
+Used to show RViz within the GUI.

+## aruco_ros
+Aruco marker detection.

+## data_analysis
+Data analysis code used after the human factors experiment, contains statistical analyses.

+## teach_pendant
+Place and interpolate waypoints using the keyboard, see [2].

+## execution_failure_detection
+Used in the human factors experiment to determine when a trajectory is a failure and visualize this.
+Object not reached, kicked over or collision with environment.
+To detect collision, inside the docker you need to add a contact sensor plugin to publish the collision (see fmeccanici/contact_sensor).

 # References
 [1]: Incremental imitation learning of context-dependent motor skills, Ewerton et al.
+[2]: Teleoperated online Learning from Demonstration in a partly unknown environment, Floris Meccanici